hall-lab/speedseq/README.md

 ###Manual installation

-####0.)
-SPEEDSEQ
+The following installation process assumes that none of the required tools are installed.

-The following installation process assumes that none of the above required tools are installed.
+It is recommended that the specified versions of tools are used in this release of ``speedseq``.
-It is recommended that recent versions of tools are used in this release of ``speedseq`` meaning that the use of any other versions cannot be guaranteed to work.
+The use of unspecified versions of the pipeline tools cannot be guaranteed to work.

 ``speedseq`` can be installed with the following commands:
 ~~~~~~~~~~~~~~~~~~